FAQs

 • Build positive relationships with students, staff and community to enhance collective ownership of maintaining a safe school environment.

-In addition, seven RISD elementary campuses are also assigned part-time off duty police officers during school days, and the remainder of elementary schools will be assigned an armed campus security officer (CSO) once enough qualified and licensed candidates are hired.
+In addition, seven RISD elementary campuses are also assigned part-time off duty police officers during school days, and the remainder of elementary schools are assigned a qualified and licensed armed campus security officer (CSO).

 Part time off duty officers provide many of the same functions as an assigned SRO does, including visible deterrence, law enforcement functions, and immediate response to safety issues.
 In addition to their assigned campus, all SROs and off duty officers are prepared to respond immediately to support neighboring RISD schools if the need arises.

-Campus Security Officers will be RISD employees, and when fully staffed, each RISD elementary school will be assigned a CSO throughout the school day.
-Hiring and training CSOs is RISD’s plan for compliance with HB3. the Texas law that requires armed personnel inside schools.
-RISD does not participate in a school marshall program, and does not permit or request teachers or other non-licensed or certified security staff to carry firearms inside schools.
+Campus Security Officers are RISD employees, and each RISD elementary school is assigned a CSO throughout the school day.
+RISD hires and trains CSOs, who must be licensed through the state of Texas.
+RISD does not participate in a school marshal program, and does not permit or request teachers or other non-licensed or certified security staff to carry firearms inside schools.

 RISD has long been committed to the security of campuses, and the district has been taking measures for decades to equip campuses with safety in mind.
 Primarily through the RISD community’s support of bond packages, RISD campuses are well-equipped with security features and equipment.
 Some of the protocols and security measures that RISD campuses employ include: